Aietix/tfmuxa/README.md

 # 🌳 - tfmuxa #
-This Dockerfile creates a Docker image based on Ubuntu.
+This Dockerfile creates a Docker image based on Alpine.
 It installs **TFLint**, **TFSec**, and **Terrascan**; these are utilities for **linting and security** scanning Terraform code.